Community Infrastructure Levy Plan Examinations and the role the Planning Inspectorate plays.

 a. the draft charging schedule

-b. a statement setting out the number of representations made in relation to the draft charging schedule and a summary of the main issues raised, or a statement that no representations were made
+b. a statement setting out the number of representations made in relation to the draft charging schedule and a summary of the main issues raised and of how representations received were taken into account, or a statement that no representations were made

 c. copies of any representations made in relation to the draft charging schedule